-The Religious Studies Department delivers a curriculum focussed on the impact and importance of the six main world religions practiced today in the UK and throughout the world e.g. Buddhism, Christianity, Hinduism, Islam, Judaism & Sikhism.
-Students are also introduced to philosophy, morality and ethics and are encouraged to reflect upon their own (and different) responses to key religious, spiritual and non-religious questions.
-Throughout we aim to make students think, question, evaluate and respect others.
+The Religious Studies Department delivers a curriculum focussed on the impact and importance of the six main world religions practiced today in the UK and throughout the world e.g. Buddhism, Christianity, Islam and Judaism etc. Students are also introduced to philosophy, morality and ethics and are encouraged to reflect upon their own (and different) responses to key religious, spiritual & non-religious questions.
+Throughout we aim to develop religious and theological literacy through religions and worldviews.
+At all times students are encouraged to think, question, evaluate and respect others.

-A key feature of the Religious Studies Department is also its reputation for international travel.
-We continue to play a major role within the school in organising successful adventures to countries all over the world including China, Egypt, India, Israel, Morocco, South Africa, Ecuador and the Galapagos Islands and more recently Namibia (July 2016).
+Another key feature of the Religious Studies Department is its reputation for international travel.
+We continue to play a major role within the school in organising successful adventures to countries all over the world including China, Egypt, India, Israel, Morocco, South Africa, Ecuador and the Galapagos Islands, Namibia and more recently Costa Rica (July 2018).
 These trips are hugely popular.

-Namibia, including the Tropic of Capricorn, Namib Desert and Africat Cheetah Reserve (July 2016)
+Namibia, including the Tropic of Capricorn, Namib Desert and Africa Cheetah Reserve (July 2016)

-Standing in front of Mount Cotpaxi near Quito; fishing for piaranha in the Amazan and swimming with sealions in the Galapagos Islands (Ecuador & Galapagos Islands, July 2013)
+Standing in front of Mount Cotpaxi near Quito; fishing for piranha in the Amazon and swimming with sealions in the Galapagos Islands (Ecuador & Galapagos Islands, July 2013)

 Literally ‘in the lion’s den’; feeding elephants at Knysna and Table Mountain from Robben Island (South Africa, July 2011)

 Key Stage 3